 KLAMATH FALLS.
-(Alt.
-4,105 ft.)
-To San Francisco, 400 miles.
+Alt.
+4,105 ft.
+To San Francisco 400 miles.
 To Portland, 318 miles.
-A gateway to Lava Beds National Monument and Crater Lake National Park.
+A gateway to Crater Lake National Park.
 Auto stages leave here for the park daily during the summer.
 Klamath Falls, situated on the Link River near the southern end of Upper Klamath Lake, is the seat of Klamath County.
 It is a modern city and a lumbering center.

 A regatta is staged annually on Klamath Lake in June.
 The city is distributing point for large farming and lumbering districts.
 Klamath potatoes are among the world's finest, and a major crop.
-Public buildings and some homes in Klamath Falls are heated with water from natural hot-water springs.
+Public buildings and some homes in Klamath Falls are heated with water from natural hot-water springs, piped to the buildings.
+The mineral content of these waters makes them valuable for medicinal use also.

 Twenty miles south of Klamath Falls the Oregon-California state line is crossed into California, and Mt.
-Shasta (14,380 ft.) looms ahead.
+Shasta (14,380 ft.) looms ahead of you.
 While not the highest, Mt.
 Shasta is California's most spectacular peak.
 Snow covered most of the year, it is in sight from the train for many hours after it is first glimpsed.